Postdoctoral Fellow in Synthetic Genomics

 • Employee Discount Scheme

-• Campus Gym, tennis courts, cricket pitch and sports hall plus a range of dining facilities
+• Campus Gym, tennis courts and sports hall plus a range of dining facilities

 • Active Campus Sports and Social Club

 • Free Campus Bus Service

 Genome Research Limited hold an Athena SWAN Bronze Award and will consider all individuals without discrimination and are committed to creating an inclusive environment for all employees, where everyone can thrive.